joshsagredo/syn-flood/README.md

 ## Configuration
 syn-flood can be customized with several command line arguments:
 ```
 --host                  string      Provide public ip or DNS of the target
 --port                  int         Provide reachable port of the target
 --payloadLength         int         Provide payload length in bytes for each packet
 --floodType             string      Provide the attack type.
 Proper values are: syn, ack, synack
+--floodDurationSeconds  int64       Provide the duration of the attack in seconds, -1 for no limit, defaults to -1
 ```

 ## Download